Museum of Islamic Art, Cairo

 The museum has undergone several restorations and expansions over the years.
 In 2014, the museum was heavily damaged by a car bomb that was targeting the police station across the street.
 Many artifacts needed to be restored, and the building's front facades were severely damaged.
 It reopened in 2017.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Cairo.
-Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from iTunes App Store or Google Play.
+Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.

 Museum of Islamic Art on Map